 When the Bitcoin exchange rate rose more than 1,900% in a single year, the world took notice.
 It became common to see a Bitcoin calculator on web pages devoted to tracking world currencies.
 The Bitcoin converter was intended to tell investors and the public what the cryptocurrency was currently worth.
 The Bitcoin to USD price ratio made headlines every time it rose or fell by a few percentage points.

-Government agencies, economists, and journalists began taking Bitcoin seriously, though most of the financial establishment remained skeptical.
+Government agencies, economists, and journalists began taking Bitcoin seriously, though most of the financial establishments remained skeptical.
 Editorials appeared in business journals whenever the Bitcoin exchange rate changed.
 Few established voices considered BTC worth the gamble.

-Their skepticism was rewarded when Bitcoin’s price fell by 50% suddenly in an epic crash following the 2017 high.
+Their skepticism was rewarded when Bitcoin’s value fell by 50% suddenly in an epic crash following the 2017 high.
 Once again, the price cycle moved through a long static period, with prices dipping as low as 2,500 euros per Bitcoin.

 Another rise and fall followed in 2020 and again in 2021, as you can see in the Bitcoin chart on this page.

 History shows that Bitcoin value has changed in repeated cycles.
-There’s a period with little change, a dramatic spike, a correction that erases much of the sudden gain, and then a relatively rapid climb to establish a new stable price.
+There’s a period with little change, a dramatic spike, a correction that erases much of the sudden gain, and a relatively rapid climb to establish a new stable price.